 Overall Build and Quality

 These black bumper plates are built of steel, and their design ensures they won’t bend if you drop them to the floor.
-The rubber coating also decreases the chance of harming your floor, and decreases the noise when these plates are dropped.
+The rubber coating is designed to absorb the shock that occurs when dropping a loaded barbell, while also decreasing the chances of harming your floor and the noise when these plates are dropped.
 Oftentimes, bumper plates feature iron inserts, which will generally cost you less, but may not be as durable — these plates feature steel inserts, which could last you over 10 years, as long as you care for them properly.

-If you were to go with the heaviest option of 370 pounds, your purchase would include six 45-pound plates and two 25, 15, and 10-pound plates, respectively, while the 160 pound option only comes with two 45, 25, and 10-pound plates.
+If you were to go with the heaviest option of 370 pounds, your purchase would include three pairs of 45-pound plates and two pairs of 25, and 10-pound plates, respectively, while the 160-pound option only comes with one pair of the 45, 25, and 10-pound plates.
 As you progress and find yourself needing more plates, you can always opt to buy additional pairs.

 Weight Plate Design